Derren Brown: The Events: Event 1: How to Win the Lottery

 The "Wisdom of Crowds" explanation received considerable negative criticism from the press and leading academics with one journalist writing in The Times "Derren Brown turns from most intriguing man on television to the most irritating".
 Publicist Max Clifford remarked that the stunt would have "put millions on [Brown's] value in the years to come".
 Philosopher A C Grayling wrote that "the hour-long 'explanation' was itself a trick, and not as good as the lottery trick itself."
 Camelot, the company who run the National Lottery, congratulated Brown on his "illusion", and reminded the public that it was "impossible to affect the outcome of the draw".
 This trick attracted widespread attention, and a number of alternative explanations were proposed, including the use of a split screen camera trick, or a false wall.
 A poll for the Guardian concluded that a split screen was most likely.
-The YouTube skeptic and visual-effect expert Captain Disillusion detailed a likely explanation for the trick, whereby a motion-controlled camera could execute precisely choreographed movements while allowing a section of the frame to be masked off to obscure an assistant placing the numbered balls.

-The audience present at the filming of "How to Win The Lottery" witnessed a recorded scene which was cut from the final broadcast: an open-topped bus was filmed under the Christmas lights in Oxford Street, with a group of school children appearing to pull the set of lottery numbers from a black sack.
-The film pre-dated the lottery draw by some months, as the lights were not yet up at the time of broadcast.
-The reason for this scene being cut from the aired programme is unclear.
-In "Derren Brown: Behind the Mischief", Derren states that he was disappointed with this stunt because the explanation of how he fixed the draw itself was supposed to act as a twist, but due to the scrutiny the show came under appeared ridiculous.